whole

 Basil also has calming and relaxing effects.
 It contains compounds such as linalool and eugenol, which can reduce stress and anxiety.

-Culinary: Use alone or in combination with other herbs to season cooked foods and salads.
-Basil is also used to make flavored oils and vinegars.
+Culinary: Use alone or in combination with other herbs to season foods and salads or flavor oils and vinegars.

 Cosmetic: Infuse in oil or vinegar for skin preparations, or use a strong infusion as a facial wash and hair tonic.